 Harlan Yu is the Executive Director of Upturn.
-Based in Washington D.C., Upturn promotes equity and justice in the design, governance, and use of digital technology.
-Recently, Harlan has focused on the impact of emerging technologies in policing and criminal justice, such as body-worn cameras, and in particular their disproportionate effects on communities of color.
+Based in Washington D.C., Upturn advances equity and justice in the design, governance, and use of technology.
+Recently, Harlan has focused on the impact of emerging technologies in policing and the criminal legal system, such as body-worn cameras and mobile device forensic tools, and in particular their disproportionate effects on communities of color.

 Harlan has extensive experience working at the intersection of technology and policy.
 He has previously worked at Google in both engineering and public policy roles, as a technologist at the Electronic Frontier Foundation, and at the U.S. Department of Labor.
 Prior to founding Upturn, his research and projects focused on open government, consumer privacy, and electronic voting.